-We are pleased to announce the 2020 Yale-RFS Conference on Real and Private-Value Assets, which will feature a dual submission option with RFS.
+The Call for Papers for the Yale-RFS Conference on Real and Private-Value Assets is available here.
+The conference, which features a dual submission option with RFS, will take place January 31, 2020.
 The RFS sponsoring editor is Stijn Van Nieuwerburgh.
 The deadline for submissions is October 15, 2019.

 The Editor’s Choice article for 32(6) is “Low Interest Rates and Risk-Taking: Evidence from Individual Investment Decisions” by Chen Lian, Yueran Ma, and Carmen Wang.
 You can read the article free online.

 The SFS Cavalcade Asia-Pacific 2019 submission period is now open.
 To submit, please visit SFS Cavalcade Asia-Pacific 2019.
 The deadline for submission is June 15, 2019.